MicrosoftDocs/Hololens/hololens/hololens-FAQ.md

 If HoloLens can't map or load your space, it enters Limited mode.
 When that happens, you can't place holograms or see holograms that you've placed.
 Here are some things to try:

 - Make sure that there's enough light in your environment so HoloLens can see and map the space.
-- Stand between one and three meters from where you're trying to place the hologram.
+- Stand between one and 3 meters from where you're trying to place the hologram.
 - Don't place holograms on black or reflective surfaces.
 - Make sure that you're connected to a Wi-Fi network.
 If you're not connected to Wi-Fi, HoloLens can't identify and load a known space.
 - Walk around the rooms so HoloLens can rescan your surroundings.
 To see what's already been scanned, air tap to reveal the mapping mesh graphic.